charleskcoffie-a11y/Ministry-Manager/README.md

 alter table tasks enable row level security;
 create policy "Public access" on tasks for all using (true);

+alter table reminders enable row level security;
+create policy "Public access" on reminders for all using (true);

+alter table counseling_sessions enable row level security;
+create policy "Public access" on counseling_sessions for all using (true);

 alter table ideas enable row level security;
 create policy "Public access" on ideas for all using (true);